About

 I was heavily involved in the start of M17 across all aspects and split from that group in late 2023 in no small part due to the way my friends at ORI were treated.
 I’m still very much into radios and writing code for and against them, but I’m much pickier about who I’ll partner with and what I share publicly.

 You can reach me through email at literally anything at this domain (example: “support [at] tarxvf [dot] tech”), but if you’re using email services from a large company make sure to check your spam box to get my replies.
-I run my own mail and I don’t send enough email for the big places to decide if I’m a spammer or not (figure that one out!).
+I run my own mail and I don’t send enough email for the big places to decide whether I’m a spammer, which seems a contradiction.